Best Broker For Algorithmic Trading

 What algorithmic trading fundamentally is about can be expressed in the word 'algorithmic'.
 Algorithms are sets of rules.
 They are used to program computers, but can also be used to define any action to be executed whether human or machine.
 So an algorithmic approach is one which is based on rules.
 But there is a difference in the way a human trader can and may apply rules and the way a computer program will execute rules.

 Arguably all trading is based on rules, unless the trader is randomly making trading decisions.
 Traders may follow an indicator, which is to follow a set of rules.
 Human traders though may have a heuristic approach to trading.
 That is they follow rules in a way such that they can change them or ignore them, in effect using rules of thumb, rather than robotically following rules.
 This can be a strength of human trading, using experience and intuition to help make decisions.
 However the sheer intensity of trading can expose such an approach to human weakness, tiredness, emotional responses, fear, greed and so on.
 Arguably a trading market is not a rule based system and is suited to a more creative approach.
 However the reality of trading may lead the trader into considering allowing a computer program to trade on their behalf.
 A computer program does not tire and will execute a set of rules (or algorithms) until told to stop which may bring advantages in terms of speed of execution and accuracy.
 This strength of a computer program is also a weakness as it does not allow for human discretion.
 It is possible to use artificial intelligence (AI) to try and let a program learn via machine learning, but currently there is (presumably) no computer program which can equal the human brain in its capacity to reason creatively, intuitively and make jumps to correct solutions.
 However there are some kinds of trading which only a computer can feasibly do and rely on algorithmic trading executed by computer programs (also known as algos).
+A big caveat is the emergence of LLMs, which have limitations but can provide a way for the human trader to interact with a computer program with access to a huge database and the ability to reason and sound human-like.

 The sometimes harsh reality of trading can wear the trader down to the point where any intuitive abilities dissipate into near random actions governed by (presumably) older parts of the brain.
 One approach is to accept this and look out for warning signs.
 Another is to use algorithmic trading via computer programs as a tool, using strategies honed in and understood from discretionary trading, where the trader makes the decision to execute a trade, even if following a set of rules.